We know planning for a Disney World vacation can raise a LOT of questions!

 You’ll get them down in no time, don’t worry!
 When it starts to get tricky is when you work in hotel and ride names.
-“BRB, just gonna head out from PORS to get to DHS to make my boarding group for ROTR in SWGE!”
+“BRB, just gonna head out from PORS to get to DHS to ride ROTR in SWGE!”

 16. What time of year has the least amount of people at the parks?

 The least crowded times are typically early and late January, early to mid-February, September after Labor Day, and early November!
 We’ve seen incredibly low wait times recently in the weeks of August once most schools start back up in the U.S. before Labor Day!
 But crowd levels can vary, even during those “lower” crowd times, so it’s important to keep that in mind.

 17. Should I do a solo trip even though Magical Express will be gone?
 Is it safe?

 Magical Express ended on January 1st, 2022.
 Now that the Magical Express is gone, you will have to figure out your own transportation to/from Disney World and the airport, and there are a variety of options.

 You could use Mears Connect (which is operated by the same company that ran Magical Express) for a round trip fee starting at $32 (for adults) or a one-way fee starting at $16 (for adults)!

 Since you’re only one person, this is a pretty good deal where you can still be around other people on a bus instead of taking an Uber on your own if you’re uncomfortable.
 Plus, there are no surge charges on Mears Connect, so you don’t have to worry about prices going up because it’s a busy time!

 Another bus service that is also available is The Sunshine Flyer.
 It offers some of that same bus-type feel, though it is operated by an entirely different company.